opsspb/yt-transcriber/README.md

   [00:00:01.000 --> 00:00:03.500] SPEAKER_00: Hello world
   ```
 - The raw WhisperX JSON in a matching `diarized_transcript_YYYYMMDD_HHMMSS.json` file.
-- `log.txt` containing all console output for troubleshooting.

 ## Tips and troubleshooting